lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 sudo tlp-stat | grep tpacpi-bat
 ```
-and check if the values are as you expect:
+Verify that the values are as you expect:
 ```
 tpacpi-bat.BAT0.startThreshold          = 60 [%]
 tpacpi-bat.BAT0.stopThreshold           = 65 [%]